ES-GNN: Generalizing Graph Neural Networks Beyond Homophily with Edge Splitting: Introduction

 \section{Introduction}

-As a ubiquitous data structure, graph can symbolize complex relationships between entities in different domains.
+} \IEEEPARstart{A}{s} a ubiquitous data structure, graph can symbolize complex relationships between entities in different domains.
 For example, knowledge graphs describe the inter-connections between real-world events, and social networks store the online interactions between users.
 With the flourishing of deep learning models on graph-structured data, graph neural networks (GNNs) emerge as one of the most powerful techniques in recent years.
-Owing to their remarkable performance, GNNs have been widely adopted in multiple graph-based learning tasks, such as link prediction, node classification, and recommendation~\cite{jin2019graph,chen2020handling,zhang2020deep}.
+Owing to their remarkable performance, GNNs have been widely adopted in multiple graph-based learning tasks, such as link prediction, node classification, and recommendation~\cite{ciano2021inductive,zhou2020graph,chen2020handling,zhang2020deep}.

-Modern GNNs are mainly built upon a message passing mechanism~\cite{gilmer2017neural}, where nodes' representations are learned by iteratively aggregating their transformed neighbors.
-From the graph signal denoising viewpoint, this mechanism could be seen as a low-pass filter~\cite{wu2019simplifying,ma2021unified,zhu2021interpreting} that smooths the signals between adjacent nodes.
-Notably, it works well on homophilic (assortative) graphs, from which the proximity information of nodes can be utilized to predict their labels~\cite{nt2019revisiting}.
+Modern GNNs are mainly built upon a message passing framework~\cite{gilmer2017neural}, where nodes' representations are learned by aggregating their transformed neighbors iteratively.
+From the graph signal denoising viewpoint, this mechanism could be seen as a low-pass filter~\cite{wu2019simplifying,balcilar2020analyzing,ma2021unified,zhu2021interpreting} that smooths the signals between adjacent nodes.
+Several works~\cite{zhu2020beyond,chien2021adaptive,zhu2021graph,ma2021unified,wang2021graph,suresh2021breaking,meta_yang2022graph} refer this to smoothness or homophily assumption in GNNs.
+Notably, they work well on homophilic (assortative) graphs, from which the proximity information of nodes can be utilized to predict their labels~\cite{nt2019revisiting}.
 However, real-world networks are typically abstracted from complex systems, and sometimes display heterophilic (disassortative) properties whereby the opposite objects are attracted to each other~\cite{mcpherson2001birds}.
-For instance, different types of amino acids are mostly interacted in many protein structures~\cite{zhu2020beyond}, and most people prefer to link with others of the opposite gender in heterosexual dating networks.
-Recent studies~\cite{zhu2020beyond,chien2021adaptive,zhu2021graph,fagcn2021,wang2021graph,suresh2021breaking} have shown that the conventional neighborhood aggregation strategy may not only cause the over-smoothing problem~\cite{oono2020graph} but also severely hinder the generalization performance of GNNs beyond homophily.
+For instance, different types of amino acids are mostly interacted in many protein structures~\cite{zhu2020beyond}, and most people in heterosexual dating networks prefer to link with others of the opposite gender.
+Recent studies~\cite{zhu2020beyond,chien2021adaptive,zhu2021graph,fagcn2021,wang2021graph,suresh2021breaking,liu2021non,yan2021two,fang2022polarized,yang2022graph,li2022finding} have shown that the conventional neighborhood aggregation strategy may not only cause the over-smoothing problem~\cite{chen2020simple,oono2020graph} but also severely hinder the generalization performance of GNNs beyond homophily.